-Family-owned businesses, a key pillar in the American economy, make up a significant number of the privately held companies across our country.
-Although these companies cut across all industries and range in size from small to large, they all share common challenges.
+Family-owned businesses, a key pillar of the American economy, make up a significant number of the privately held companies across our country.
+Although these companies cut across all industries and range in size from small to large, they share common challenges.
 The most daunting of these challenges is how to manage the transition of the business from generation to generation.

 ESOPs as a Solution